QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. Computation of the vibrational spectrum of a polyatomic molecule.

-1. Write simple molecular-orbital models for the hydrogen molecule and/or polyatomic hydrogen clusters.
+1. ~~Write simple molecular-orbital models for the hydrogen molecule and/or polyatomic hydrogen clusters.~~ (Project Claimed)

 1. Write simple valence-bond models for the hydrogen molecule and/or polyatomic hydrogen clusters.